Odyssey Discoveries

 FAQ: Paris to Amsterdam train vs flight

-Three options: (1) Eurostar Standard from €35 advance — fastest at 3h 20m, recommended.
-(2) OUIGO via Brussels from €25 — requires a connection in Brussels, adds 60+ min layover risk, total journey 4h 30m+.
-(3) GoVolta launching December 2026 — direct but very slow at 7h 40m, from €10, no air conditioning.
+Three options exist.
+Eurostar Standard from €35 advance is fastest at 3h 20m and generally recommended.
+OUIGO via Brussels from €25 requires a connection in Brussels, adding 60+ minutes of layover risk, for a total journey of 4h 30m or more.
+GoVolta, launching December 2026, runs direct but very slowly at 7h 40m, from €10, with no air conditioning.
 For a same-day trip, only the Eurostar is realistically competitive with flying.

 Sources and methodology